Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 [official documentation](https://docs.ankiweb.net/templates/styling.html?highlight=javascript#javascript):

 !!! quote
-    Javascript functionality is provided without any support or warranty
+    Javascript functionality is provided without any support or warranty.

 Many javascript-related things seem to behave strangely in Anki, which prevents the ability to separate files easily.